Omega Quartz or Automatic

 Master Co-Axial Chronometer VS Co-Axial Chronometer

 Not all mechanical watches are created equal either.
-One of the terms you will see printed on the dial of Omega watches are "Co-Axial" and "Master Co-Axial" as well as the word "Chronometer" which is a designation that we will explain a bit further.
+One of the terms you will see printed on the dial of Omega watches is "Co-Axial" and "Master Co-Axial" as well as the word "Chronometer" or more recently "Master Chronometer" which is a designation that we will explain a bit further.
 Let's start with Co-Axial.
-The Co-Axial escapement (a mechanism which regulates the tension that is released from the mainspring and transfers it to the balance) was introduced a while back and offers the Si14 silicon balance spring which can resist magnetic fields up to 1,000 Gauss.
+The Co-Axial escapement (a mechanism that regulates the tension that is released from the mainspring and transfers it to the balance) was introduced a while back and offers the Si14 silicon balance spring which can resist magnetic fields up to 1,000 Gauss.
 It also allowed for longer periods between maintenance and service calls since it has reduced wear and increased durability and stability.

 A Chronometer designation means that a third-party called COSC tested the movement for a minimum accuracy of -4 seconds per day to +6 seconds per day.
 Although compared to quartz this is a huge difference in deviation but for a mechanical watch, this is considered to be incredibly accurate.